Reuters photo captures Guatemalan mother begging soldier to let her enter U.S.

 That is where she made her tearful plea.

 “Her face, that’s a small reflection of all migrants’ suffering,” said Gonzalez.
-“A lot of people judge migrants, ask why don’t they stay in their country, why do they come here or why are they crossing into the United States. ...
+“A lot of people judge migrants, ask why don’t they stay in their country, why do they come here or why are they crossing into the United States ...
 Every migrant has a story.”

 All of a sudden, seizing the opportunity when the battle-ready soldier glanced away, Perez lunged into the shrubs growing on the side of the river bank, pulling her son with her.
-They quickly ran across to the other side of the river and out of the guardsmen’s jurisdiction where U.S. Customs and Border Protection agents took them into custody.
+They quickly ran across to the other side of the river and out of the guardsmen’s jurisdiction where U.S. Customs and Border Protection (CBP) agents took them into custody.

+“According to information from (U.S.) Border Patrol, the (Guatemalan) national crossed the border into the city of El Paso, Texas at 8:10 p.m. (on Monday) and was detained.
+The national and her son are in good condition and are being processed at the Border Patrol station in Lordsburg, New Mexico while her case moves forward,” said Tekandi Paniagua, the Guatemalan consul general in Del Rio, Texas.

+“They have received medical attention and are being processed.
+Border Patrol will decide on their case and will inform us,” a Guatemalan foreign ministry representative said.

-In response to a request for information, a spokesman said U.S. Customs and Border Protection did not have the resources needed to track the current whereabouts of Perez and her son based on the details Reuters was able to provide.
+In response to a request for information, a spokesman said CBP did not have the resources needed to track the whereabouts of Perez and her son based on the details Reuters was able to provide.

 Depending on the particulars of the case, the two would typically be processed at a Border Patrol station and then handed to Immigration and Customs Enforcement, or put into a program that returns some migrants to Mexico to await U.S. court hearings, said the spokesman, who asked not to be named.

-Reporting by David Alire; additional reporting by Kristina Cooke in San Francisco; writing by Anthony Esposito; editing by Frank Jack Daniel and Jonathan Oatis
+Reporting by David Alire; additional reporting by Kristina Cooke in San Francisco, Lizbeth Diaz in Mexico City, Sofia Menchu in Guatemala City and Julio Cesar Chavez in El Paso; writing by Anthony Esposito; editing by Frank Jack Daniel, Jonathan Oatis and Lisa Shumaker